Skyline Residences

 The record · Accession ledger

 A thirty-storey diagrid tower.
-Paris accent, Dhaka address.
-Naming, positioning, and the narrative architecture for one of the city’s most visible residential projects.
+Positioning, brand direction, and the narrative architecture for one of Dhaka’s most iconic commercial projects.

 Read the case